smarter-sh/community/contributors/guide/contributor-cheatsheet/README.md

 ### Labels

-Kubernetes uses [labels] to categorize and triage issues and Pull Requests.
+Smarter uses [labels] to categorize and triage issues and Pull Requests.
 Applying the right labels will help your issue or PR be triaged more effectively.